Moddable-OpenSource/moddable/documentation/devices/esp32.md

 	source $IDF_PATH/export.sh
 	```

-	If you prefer to automate this process for new shell instances, follow the instructions from Steps 7-9 above and add the `source` command at the end of your shell startup/initialization script.
+	If you prefer to automate this process for new shell instances, follow the instructions from Step 3 above and add the `source` command at the end of your shell startup/initialization script.
 Make sure it is after the `export IDF_PATH` command.

 6. If you have existing ESP32 build output in `$MODDABLE/build/bin/esp32` or `$MODDABLE/build/tmp/esp32`, delete those directories: